rshashank13/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first year CS Master's student at the University of Southern California.
+I am a first year Master of Science in Computer Science student at the University of Southern California.
 My research interests are chiefly Federated Learning, Statistical Machine Learning, Edge-Computing,  Edge-Accelerator Performance Characterization, Distributed and Stochastic Optimization.

+Currently, I work on-campus as a Research Assistant in the Department of Computer Science at the University of Southern California Viterbi School of Engineering, advised by Prof. <a href="https://vatsalsharan.github.io/">Vatsal Sharan</a>.

 Previously, I was Project Associate - I at DREAM:Lab, <a href="https://iisc.ac.in/">IISc</a> Bangalore, advised by Prof. <a href="http://cds.iisc.ac.in/faculty/simmhan/">Yogesh Simmhan</a>, where I worked on performance characterization of Nvidia Jetson edge-accelerators on deep learning workloads, and also on a Federated Learning project.

-Prior to that, I graduated with a bachelor's in Computer Science and Engineering from <a href="https://www.iitdh.ac.in">IIT Dharwad</a>, where I worked on Federated Algorithms with Bayesian and Exponential Weighted Average approaches for my BTech Project, as a member of LIaN research group, advised by Prof. <a href="https://bnbharath.wordpress.com">B. N. Bharath</a>.
+Prior to that, I graduated with a Bachelor of Technology in Computer Science and Engineering from <a href="https://www.iitdh.ac.in">IIT Dharwad</a>.
+I worked on Federated Algorithms with Bayesian and Exponential Weighted Average approaches for my B.Tech.
+Project, as a member of LIaN research group, advised by Prof. <a href="https://bnbharath.wordpress.com">B. N. Bharath</a>.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Sai_Anuroop_Kesanapalli_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Sai_Anuroop_Kesanapalli_Resume.pdf" "newtab" >}}resumé{{< /staticref >}} and {{< staticref "uploads/Sai_Anuroop_Kesanapalli_Research_Statement.pdf" "newtab" >}}research statement{{< /staticref >}}.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://drive.google.com/uc?export=download&id=1hOtdEqr0_R2dI66c3hPyRxrgYhjk2N-z" "newtab" >}}resumé{{< /staticref >}}. -->